szoftveres/RF_Microwave/radar/README.md

 ## Experimental FMCW Radar

-This experimental radar was built to test out a fully DIY-built RF system (RF amplifiers, VCO, beamforming antennas, splitters, etc..) as well as to gain experience with simple digital signal processing in GNU Octave.
+The purpose of this experimental radar was to test out an easy-to-build, fully DIY RF system (RF amplifiers, VCO, beamforming antennas, splitters, etc..) as well as simple digital signal processing algorithms in GNU Octave.

 ### Architecture